 Incorporating a sense of playfulness in the workplace allows our brains to be more flexible, which is essential to thinking creatively and innovatively.
 Playfulness can come in the form of unstructured activities, such as an untimed brainstorming session.
 It can also be reflected in the choices of colors and patterns for furniture in a workspace.

 This leopard on bright orange-red fabric at WeWork 10 York Rd in London is a whimsical print designed specifically for the space.
 Displayed on the back cushion of a chair, it brings a spot of joy to any conference room.

 The colored triangles and checkered boxes bring a splash of color to these ottomans at WeWork 10 York Rd.

 WeWork’s design ethos is an elevated departure from standard fare.
 For the design team, something that can be sketched out and designed from scratch is preferable to something that can be purchased.
 A piece of furniture created for a specific space can be whimsical and surprising, which breaks up the workday for employees in delightful ways.

 Silverstein believes there’s a higher purpose to the design.
 “These things are cool and unique, but in the end, it’s about creating a more unique experience for members—the thousands of people who work in WeWork buildings around the world every day,” he says.

-Anjie Zheng is a writer for WeWork’s Ideas by We, focusing on business, real estate, and design.
+Anjie Zheng is the managing editor of Ideas by WeWork.
 Previously, she was a reporter for the Wall Street Journal.
 Her work has also appeared in Fast Company, Quartz, and LitHub.